Extreme cold snap shuts down central U.S. Texas is ground zero

 Climate change connections

-The central United State is currently the most unusually cold region on the planet, with temperatures reaching 50 degrees below average in some areas.
+The central United States is currently the most unusually cold region on the planet, with temperatures reaching 50 degrees below average in some areas.
 However, the planet as a whole is still unusually mild, and 2020 was on par with the previous record for the warmest year on record.

 As the climate has warmed due to human activities, cold snaps have become increasingly rare and less severe, while heat waves have become far more common and intense.